tomondre/vre-hub.github.io/docs/tech-docs/services/data-management.md

 ### Interacting with the Rucio Data Base

-Generally, Rucio database (DB) upgrades are straigforward and should work out of the box when following [Rucio official DB documentation](https://rucio.github.io/documentation/operator/database/) or Rucio Major release notes.
+Generally, Rucio database (DB) upgrades are straightforward and should work out of the box when following [Rucio official DB documentation](https://rucio.github.io/documentation/operator/database/) or Rucio Major release notes.
 For instance, minor DB changes or updates will be applied when modifying the version of a chart.

 #### Manual upgrade of the database schema